 “Snarky” is a relatively new word (1906) that is increasing in popularity.
 I champion this word for its modern nuance.
 Its original meaning was “snappish and crotchety.”
 It was an early 20th-century synonym for “cross.”

-Luckily, most contemptuous behavior can be impacted in therapy.
+Luckily, most contemptuous behavior in a marriage can be impacted in therapy.
 Dr. Julie Gottman reminds us that couples must recognize how profoundly damaging contempt is, and make an ongoing conscious effort to reverse contempt by developing a Culture of Appreciation:

 “In our humanity we need loving connection with others for our very survival – after all, biologically, we are pack animals who subsist through belonging to our pack.
 Contempt severs us from our pack.
 It leads us to cut ourselves off from others, pull inwards, and end up alone.
 Giving appreciation is one of the most powerful ways to connect with those around us.
 After all, we love to hear good things about ourselves and to be seen for the good we do in the world.
 Appreciation draws us closer to those who appreciate us, and in turn, when we give appreciation, we draw ourselves closer to those we love.
 It’s caring for ourselves by being loving.”
 Julie Schwartz Gottman.

-For many couples in the throes of contempt, this notion of a “Culture of Appreciation” may seem a bit out of reach.
+For many couples in the throes of contempt in relationships, this notion of a “Culture of Appreciation” may seem a bit out of reach.
 It’s important to know that this was the original “antidote” offered by the Gottman’s to the problem of contempt.

 However, I see the Gottman Method as privileging a more intellectual top-down approach to the problem, making an argument primarily grounded in self-interest.
 While EFT offers a more bottom-up emotionally corrective approach grounded in processing the underlying attachment injury which fuels the contempt in the first place.

-My couple’s therapy professor at Antioch, Dr. Walter Lowry, taught me something I will never forget.
+My couples therapy professor, Dr. Walter Lowe, taught me something I will never forget.
 “Always have at least two models of couples therapy at your disposal.
 No one model will work every time.
-Some couples will respond incredibly well to one model, and not at all to another.”
+Some couples will respond incredibly well to one model, and not to another.

 When those more vulnerable feelings are explored in safety and grieved dyadically, a corrective emotional experience may occur.
 You can’t build a temple of appreciation without fully excavating the building site.